yoyomyo/yoyomyo.github.io/index.md

 My attempt to learn D3.

 [Shape detector](https://dl.acm.org/doi/10.1007/s10515-017-0216-3)
-Convert drawings into UI with the help of OpenCV.
+Convert hand drawings into UI with the help of OpenCV.

 # Notes